London Salary After Tax, Commute and Work Costs

 Why office days are the single biggest variable

 ONS data shows that working from home saved an average of 56 minutes per day from not commuting.
 In London, where door-to-door journeys routinely exceed 45 minutes each way, a hybrid policy of two days per week versus five can change the effective hourly rate by several pounds without any change to gross salary.
-This is why two London offers at the same headline pay can have materially different true-wage outcomes depending on their office expectations.
+This is why two London offers at the same headline pay can have materially different real hourly pays depending on their office expectations.

 How to evaluate a London offer properly